Generalizing the Network Scale-Up Method: A New Estimator for the Size of Hidden Populations: Variance estimation and confidence intervals

 where $w_{ij}$ is the original weight for the $j^{th}$ unit in the $i^{th}$ PSU, $n_{h}$ is the number of PSUs in strata $h$, and $r_{i}^{(b)}$ is the number of times the $i^{th}$ PSU was selected in replicate sample $b$.

-In Figure~\ref{fig:reporting-network}, we compared the three different procedures for putting confidence intervals around the basic scale-up estimator: the current procedure~\citep{killworth_estimation_1998}, the standard bootstrap with the percentile method, and the rescaled bootstrap with the percentile method.
+In Figure~\ref{fig:reporting-network}, we compared the three different procedures for putting confidence intervals around the basic scale-up estimator: the current procedure~\citep{killworth_estimation_1998a}, the standard bootstrap with the percentile method, and the rescaled bootstrap with the percentile method.
 We made this comparison using data from scale-up studies in the United States, Rwanda, \footnote{The scale-up study in Rwanda used stratified two-stage cluster sampling with unequal probability of selection across strata in order to oversample urban areas.
 Briefly, the sample design divided Rwanda into five strata: Kigali City, North, East, South, and West.
 At the first stage, PSUs---in this case villages---were selected with probability proportional to size and without replacement within each stratum with oversampling in the Kigali City stratum.
 This approach resulted in a sample of 130 PSUs: 35 from Kigali City, 24 from East, 19 from North, 26 from South, and 26 from West.
 At the second stage, 20 households were selected via simple random sampling without replacement from each PSU in Kigali City and 15 households from each PSU in other strata.
 Finally, all members of the sampled household over the age of 15 were interviewed.
+The study included a survey experiment which randomized respondents to report about one of two different personal networks; to keep things simple, we use responses about only one personal network here.
 For full details see~\citet{rwandabiomedicalcenter_estimating_2012}.
-The original data file includes 4,669 respondents.
-From these cases, we removed 6 respondents who had missing data for some of the aggregated relational data questions.
-Further, consistent with common practice (e.g.,~\citet{zheng_how_2006}), we top coded all responses at 30, affecting 0.23\% of responses. } and Curitiba, Brazil. \footnote{The scale-up study in Curitiba, Brazil used two-stage element sampling where 54 primary sampling units (PSUs)---in this case census tracks---were selected with probability proportional to their estimated number of housing units and without replacement.
+The original data file includes 2,406 respondents.
+From these cases, we removed 2 respondents who had missing data for some of the aggregated relational data questions.
+Further, consistent with common practice (e.g.,~\citet{zheng_how_2006}), we top coded all responses at 30, affecting 0.12\% of responses. } and Curitiba, Brazil. \footnote{The scale-up study in Curitiba, Brazil used two-stage element sampling where 54 primary sampling units (PSUs)---in this case census tracks---were selected with probability proportional to their estimated number of housing units and without replacement.
 Then, within each cluster, eight secondary sampling units (SSUs)---in this case people---were selected with equal probability without replacement.
 For full details see~\citet{salganik_assessing_2011}.
 The original data file includes 500 respondents.
 From these cases, we removed no respondents who had missing data for some of the aggregated relational data questions.
 Further, consistent with common practice (e.g.,~\citet{zheng_how_2006}), we top coded all responses at 30, affecting 0.58\% of responses. } As expected, the rescaled bootstrap produced confidence intervals that are larger than those from the standard bootstrap, which in turn are larger than those from the current scale-up variance estimation procedure.
 In the study from Curitiba, the rescaled bootstrap procedure produced confidence intervals 1.17 times larger than the standard bootstrap and 2.84 times larger than the current procedure.
-In the Rwanda case, the rescaled bootstrap procedure produced confidence intervals 1.58 times larger than the standard bootstrap and 2.95 times larger than the current procedure.
+In the Rwanda case, the rescaled bootstrap procedure produced confidence intervals 1.35 times larger than the standard bootstrap and 2.65 times larger than the current procedure.